By Megan Golden

 You’ve taken the time to implement best practices on your landing page, so why end those best practices after the lead hits the submit button?
-In this blog post, I will share how you can use the time after the lead hits the submit button to increase your lead conversions.
-First, let's look at the two different layouts for a thank you page.
+Here’s how to use thank you pages to increase your lead conversions.

 The Two Types of Thank You Pages

-A thank you page is easily created by using your landing page templates in Hubspot.
-You will either keep/remove the form on the landing page depending on which type of format you choose.
+A thank you page can be easily created by using an existing landing page template in HubSpot.
+You will either keep or remove the form on the landing page, depending on which type of format you choose.
 After that, just follow these next steps:

-- Add relevant CTAs.
-If you are not using a form on the thank you page or want to share more than one offer, you can add call-to-actions that link to relevant offers.
-For example, your lead just downloaded an eBook.
+If you are not using a form on the thank you page or want to share more than one offer, you can add CTAs that link to relevant offers.
+For example, your lead just downloaded an e-book.
 Move them further down the funnel by adding CTAs for your upcoming webinars or a free demo.